efrei-paris-sud/iot-projects/ava/how_to_connect_in_BLE.md

 #### Scan all devices

-We scan all devices available every 5 seconds
+We scan all devices available every 5 seconds, you can find the same code as on Arduino IDE's example BLE_scan
 ```
   Serial.begin(115200);
   Serial.println("Starting Arduino BLE Client application...");